MarcoMig/Finite-State-Machine-FSM/README.md

 	Jump
 }
 ```
-##### Your monobehivour should inherit from StateMachineBeviour
+##### Your monobehivour should inherit from BaseFSM
-Remeber to specify the Enum that you ChildFSM should handle:
+Remeber to specify the Enum that your ChildFSM should handle:
 ```javascript
 public class ChildFSM : BaseFSM<YourEnum>
 {